jmaddalena/jmaddalena.github.io/_posts/2017-08-08-blog-setup.md

 The [next blog post](https://tclavelle.github.io/blog/blogdown_github/) I read detailed the two-repository method, which I found much more graceful to work with.
 The following is a summary of the steps you would need to take to build a blog in the same fashion:

 1. Set up a `blog_setup` and a `blog` repository on Github.
-Clone the repos to the `~/src` directory on your machine.
+Clone the repos to a directory on your machine.
 Make sure to set up Github Pages on your `blog` repository through the `Settings` tab.

 2. Create an R project within the `blog_setup` directory of your local machine.
 Open it, install the development version of _blogdown_ using `devtools::install_github('rstudio/blogdown')`, and load the library.
 Then use the `new_site()` function to populate your `blog_setup` folder with the necessary files and folders.